renpy/renpy/sphinx/source/screen_special.rst

         made available separately.

 `items`
-    This is a list of (`caption`, `action`, `chosen`) tuples.
-For each choice, `caption` is the name of the choice, and `action` is the action to invoke for the choice, or None if this is a choice label. `Chosen` if a choice with this label has been chosen by the user before.
-(It doesn't have to be in the current game.)

-    If items is empty, the menu should not be shown.
+    This is the same list of items that would be supplied to the :ref:`choice screen <choice-screen>`.
+If this is empty, the menu should not be shown.

 When `items` is not present, the NVL screen is expected to always give a text widget an id of "what".
 Ren'Py uses it to calculate